nightroman/FarNet/PowerShellFar/README.md

 # PowerShellFar

-FarNet module for Far Manager
+PowerShell FarNet module for Far Manager

 * [About](#about)
 * [Installation](#installation)